bokeh/bokeh/sphinx/source/docs/reference/core.rst

 classes provide for easy bulk addition of properties to model classes.

 Below is the full class inheritance diagram for all standard Bokeh property types.
-Click on any node to be taken to the corresponding documention.
+Click on any node to be taken to the corresponding documentation.

 .. inheritance-diagram:: bokeh.core.properties
   :parts: 1